MetOffice/simulation-systems/source/WorkingPractices/Diagnostics/lfric_diagnostics.rst

 #.
 Add code to initialise a model field to hold the diagnostic.
 For
    existing science schemes it may be possible to add the field initialisation code to an existing module.
-This step is not required if the diagnostic derives from an existing prognostic field.
+This step is not required if the diagnostic derives from an existing field such as from a prognostic field passed into the algorithm.
 #.
 Add code to write out the field.

 Once the above steps are complete, code can be added to compute the